jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 src/assets/js/
 ```

 Eleventy will now completely ignore the `./src/assets/scss/` and `./src/assets/js/` directories, while build tools and scripts will generate the required outputs in your `./dist/` directory.
+The Eleventy Dev Server will also reload your browser whenever your compiled CSS and JS files change in your `./dist/assets/js/` and `./dist/assets/css/` directories.

-Personally, I use NPM scripts combined with [esbuild](https://esbuild.github.io/) or [Webpack](https://webpack.js.org/) for most of my projects.
+Personally, I use NPM scripts combined with [esbuild](https://esbuild.github.io/), [Sass](https://sass-lang.com/) and [PostCSS](https://postcss.org/) for most of my projects.
 Eleventy can very easily be integrated in this kind of workflow.

 ## 3. Define and structure your data